The Lost One: A Life of Peter Lorre

 |

-Unlike previous AIP Poe titles (House of Usher, Pit and the
+Poe titles (House of Usher, Pit and the Pendulum,

-Pendulum, etc.), this three-part movie would be two-parts horror,
+etc.), this three-part movie would be two-parts horror, one-part

-one-part comedy.
-AIP publicist Milton Moritz saw no reason to let the
+comedy.
+AIP publicist Milton Moritz saw no reason to let the audience

-audience in on the joke.
-"As far as the graphics were concerned," he
+in on the joke.
+“As far as the graphics were concerned,”

-recalled, "they had a very dark tone to them.
-The public was accepting
+he recalled, “they had a very dark tone to them.
+The public was

-of the fact that maybe someone was trying to put something over on them."
+accepting of the fact that maybe someone was trying to put something

 For AIP, it was horror first, comedy second.
 For Lorre, however, it

-as a quiet and wistful man who was sad at the thought good roles weren't
+Lorre as a quiet and wistful man who was sad at the thought good roles

-coming his way.
-Anxious to play comedy, Lorre balanced the appreciation
+weren’t coming his way.
+Anxious to play comedy, Lorre balanced

-of a Poe purist against the opportunity to inject humor into his roles.
+the appreciation of a Poe purist against the opportunity to inject humor

-guarantee any three actors in Hollywood would love to do what I'm doing.
+three actors in Hollywood would love to do what I’m doing.
+The

 with me.'"